mtaheri33/expenses/src/README.md

-This folder contains everything needed for the React app.
+This folder contains files needed for the React app.